 I work mainly with one hair & make-up artist on set.
 The persons I photograph are not used to be in a studio, so a full team watching them would totally freak them out.

-Alice, do you remember your very first shoot?
+Alice, do you remember your very first shoot as a photographer?
 How did it go?
 This question brings a huge smile on my face because yes, I do remember it.
 Very well.

 When I decided to move forward and become a portrait photographer, it was the first week of 2015.
 I had no portfolio, I decided to start on the easiest subject ever someone could have but not every one has: a twin.
 My twin.